GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 reducing the overall execution time.

-In this article you will learn how to use WebAssembly threads to bring multithreaded applications written in languages like C, C++ and Rust to the Web.
+In this article you will learn how to use WebAssembly threads to bring multithreaded applications written in languages like C, C++, and Rust to the web.

 ## How WebAssembly threads work

-WebAssembly threads is not a separate feature, but a combination of several components that allows WebAssembly apps to use traditional multithreading paradigms on the Web.
+WebAssembly threads is not a separate feature, but a combination of several components that allows WebAssembly apps to use traditional multithreading paradigms on the web.

 ### Web Workers